queenk15/Black-Man-Run/README.md

 The powerups/ things to earn:
 - Hearts give you an extra heart
-- The jar of donuts give you an extra life
+- The jar of donuts give you an extra life plus one point
 - Coins give you 5 points

+Obstacles:
+- There are holes in the game that you can fall through

 The goal of the game:
 - To have fun and get to last achievement which is HOPE!